SrijanSriv211/Studybyte/README.md

 - Google Chrome
 - Visual Studio Code (or any other IDE)

-Note that hese requirments are only needed if you want to develope Studybyte.
+NOTE: These requirments are only needed if you want to develope Studybyte.
 To use it you just need a Web browser.

 ## License
 All code is licensed under an MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.